 Mandalay is the second largest city in the country after Yangon and the cultural center of the north.
 The city itself doesn’t have that many sights of its own, causing many travelers to skip it entirely.

-That’s a mistake though because the area around Mandalay has a lot of great sights to offer, including: Inwa, Amarapura, Sagaing, Monywa, Pyin U Lwin and Mingun.
-Mandalay is the ideal starting point to visit all these places.
+That’s a mistake, though, because the area around Mandalay has a lot of great sights to offer, including Inwa, Amarapura, Sagaing, Monywa, Pyin U Lwin, and Mingun.
+Mandalay is the ideal starting point for visiting all these places.

 Bago is just two hours from Yangon and is often underestimated as a destination.
 The small town has a huge density of impressive temples and pagodas.
 Bago makes for a great stop on the way to or from Yangon when you’re heading south or north.

-The Golden Rock is one of the most important pilgrimage sites in Myanmar and makes a great subject for photos.
-If you take a truck to the top, one night should be long enough.
+The Golden Rock is one of Myanmar's most important pilgrimage sites and is a great subject for photos.
+One night should be long enough if you take a truck to the top.
 If you want to hike up by yourself, you’ll need two nights.

 Hpa-An itself is quite a small sleepy town without much to see.
 But the area around it more than makes up for that.
 There are countless caves and stunning landscapes to explore here.

 Mawlamyaing in the south of the country has a very unique flair.
-The city features many old colonial buildings, and the area around Mawlamyaing has a lot to offer too.
+The city features many old colonial buildings, and the area around Mawlamyaing has much to offer.

-Mrauk U in the north-west of Myanmar is still a bit of an insider tip.
-Not many travelers venture out into this area, at least in part because it’s so far off the beaten path that it’s hard to get there.
-Nevertheless, the old royal city with its many temples and pagodas is an absolute highlight.
+Mrauk U in the northwest of Myanmar is still a bit of an insider tip.
+Not many travelers venture out into this area, at least partly because it’s so far off the beaten path that it’s hard to get there.
+Nevertheless, the old royal city's many temples and pagodas are an absolute highlight.